slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Carl Jung*
 > *"Don't force your children into your ways, for they were created for a time different from your own."
 -- Plato*
+> *"A parent will always worry about the wrong child."
+-- Don Alt*
+> *"The best way of training the young is to train yourself at the same time; not to admonish them, but to be seen never doing that of which you would admonish them."
+-- Plato*
+> *"The nature of impending fatherhood is that you are doing something that you’re unqualified to do, and then you become qualified while doing it."
+-- John Green*
+> *"One of the greatest things a father can do for his children is to love their mother."
+-- Howard W. Hunter*
+> *"To a father growing old nothing is dearer than a daughter."
+-- Euripides*
+> *"Every father should remember one day his son will follow his example, not his advice."
+-- Charles Kettering*
+> *"Parenthood remains the single greatest preserve of the amateur."
+-- Alvin Toffler*
+> *"My father didn’t tell me how to live.
+He lived and let me watch him do it."
+-- Clarence Budington Kelland*
+> *"Children are a poor man’s riches."
+-- English proverb*
+> *"It is easier to build strong children than to repair broken men."
+-- Frederick Douglass*
+> *"Being a great father is like shaving.
+No matter how good you shaved today, you have to do it again tomorrow."
+-- Reed Markham*
+> *"Dads are most ordinary men turned by love into heroes, adventurers, story-tellers, and singers of song."
+-- Pam Brown*
+> *"The father who does not teach his son his duties is equally guilty with the son who neglects them."
+-- Confucius*
+> *"No man can possibly know what life means, what the world means, what anything means, until he has a child and loves it."
+-- Lafcadio Hearn*
+> *"I cannot think of any need in children as strong as the need for a father’s protection."
+-- Sigmund Freud*
+> *"A father is a man who expects his son to be as good a man as he meant to be" -- Frank A. Clark*
+> *"A family needs a father to anchor it."
+-- L. Tom Perry*
+> *"Words have an awesome impact.
+The impression made by a father’s voice can set in motion an entire trend of life."
+-- Gordon MacDonald*
+> *"Children need models rather than critics."
+-- Joseph Joubert*
+> *"A father is someone you look up to no matter how tall you grow."
+-- Unknown*
+> *"When you teach your son, you teach your son’s son."
+-- The Talmud*
+> *"Life doesn’t come with an instruction book — that’s why we have fathers."
+-- H. Jackson Browne*
+> *"My father always said there are four things a child needs: plenty of love, nourishing food, regular sleep, and lots of soap and water.
+After that, what he needs most is some intelligent neglect."
+-- Ivy Baker Priest*
+“Fathering is not something perfect men do, but something that perfects the man."
+-- Frank Pittman*
+“Some day you will know that a father is much happier in his children’s happiness than in his own.
+I cannot explain it to you: it is a feeling in your body that spreads gladness through you."
+-- Honore de Balzac, Pere Goriot*

 - the best you can do for a kid is to love their mother
 - we are raising weak men and girls who need validation because their father wasn't there.
 - teenagers = treated like children but expected to act like adults